SKalt/SKalt.github.io/content/posts/2025-03-04-spring_vault.md

 </details>

-Note that this example app uses Vault's root token to authenticate to Vault for demonstration purposes only.
+This example app uses Vault's root token to authenticate to Vault for demonstration purposes only.
 In production you should authenticate to Vault using a trusted identity from AWS, Azure, Kubernetes, or one of Vault's other [authentication methods][vault-auth-methods].